 You can also power the device in externally regulated mode, that is, by directly powering the V{CCD} and V{CCA} pins.
-In this configuration, the V{DDD} pins should be shorted to the V{CCD} pins and the V{DDA} pin should be shorted to the V{CCA} pins.
-In this configuration, this configuration is 1.71 V to 1.89 V. After power up in this configuration, the internal regulators are on by default, and should be disabled to reduce power consumption.
+In this configuration, the V{DDD} pins should be shorted to the V{CCD} pins and the V{DDA} pin should be shorted to the V{CCA} pin.
+The allowed supply range in this configuration is 1.71 V to 1.89 V. After power up in this configuration, the internal regulators are on by default, and should be disabled to reduce power consumption.